 - 32.1 Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 32.2 No driver may start in the race without taking part in at least one practice session. - 32.3 During all practices there will be a green and a red light at the end of the pit lane.
 Cars may only leave the pit lane when the green light is on.
-Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 32.4 In the event of a driving infringement during any practice session the Stewards may drop the driver such number of grid positions as they consider appropriate.
-Unless it is completely clear that a driver committed a driving infringement any such incident will normally be investigated after the relevant session. - Where appropriate, regard will also be given to the provisions of Article 18.1. - Any driver taking part in any practice session who, in the opinion of the stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 32.4. - 32.6 Should it become necessary to stop any practice session because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to the pit lane, and all cars abandoned on the track will be removed to a safe place. - At the end of each practice session no driver may cross the Line more than once. - 32.7 The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
-However, only during qualifying practice will the session be extended as a result. - Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start.
+Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track.

+- 32.4 In the event of a driving infringement during any practice session the Stewards may delete a driver's lap time (or times), drop the driver such number of grid positions as they consider appropriate or request that the driver start the following race from the pit lane.
+Unless it is completely clear that a driver committed a driving infringement any such incident will normally be investigated after the relevant session. - Where appropriate, regard will also be given to the provisions of Articles 16 and 18.1. - 32.5 Any driver taking part in any practice session who, in the opinion of the stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 32.4. - 32.6 Should it become necessary to stop any practice session because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to the pit lane, and all cars abandoned on the track will be removed to a safe place. - At the end of each practice session no driver may cross the Line more than once. - 32.7 The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
+However, only during qualifying practice will the session be extended as a result. - Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start. - 32.8 Upon the order of the clerk of the course a practice session may be neutralised by using the FCY procedure as described in Article 40, but in that case, drivers are free to pit.